 First, if not obvious, the landlord will need to establish the appliance is indeed broken.
 Typically, a landlord will send maintenance personal over to asses the issue.
 If the appliance can be repaired, a landlord might schedule a repair.
 If not, the landlord will typically order a replacement.

-What Appliances are Included?
+What Appliances Are Included?

-A typical apartment will come with a range/stove, refrigerator/freezer, HVAC appliances, garbage disposal.
+A typical apartment will come with a range/stove, refrigerator/freezer, HVAC appliances, and garbage disposal.
 Some may come with a microwave.
 Usually, landlords list the appliances provided with the apartment on the listing, but if you’re not sure, it is always best to check before signing any rental agreement.

 It goes without saying that any appliances supplied by the tenant are their own responsibility to maintain, replace and repair (if even allowed under the lease).
 It is always best to confirm these details, in writing, in the rental contract so that there is no room for miscommunication later.